diego-florez/Mongo-Project/README.md

 # 4.Final Output:
 The final output is a map with the "perfect" location for an startup based in some conditions.

+# Additional Info
-Source: Crunchbase companies data
+1. Source: Crunchbase companies data
-Conditions:
+2. Conditions:
 - Designers like to go to design talks and share knowledge.
 There must be some nearby companies that also do design.
 - 30% of the company have at least 1 child.
 - Developers like to be near successful tech startups that have raised at least 1 Million dollars.